Construction leads for highest paid

 According to the Career Builder page on the BLS website, the highest paid sectors include construction and installation, maintenance and repair, transportation, and other.

-The most common highly-paid job in the United States that doesn't require a degree is the first-line supervisors of construction trades, with over 626,000 workers, and 81% don't have a degree, according to the Bureau of Labor Statistics; their median compensation is just over $66,000 per year.
+One of the most common highly-paid job in the United States that doesn't require a degree is the first-line supervisors of construction trades.
+With over 626,000 workers of which 81% don't have a degree the median compensation is just over $66,000 per year.

-According to the new study, nearly half of the top-earning 25 non-degree jobs in the country are in the construction industry, including construction managers ($95k, only 58% have a degree), first-line supervisors ($66k, 81%), construction and building inspectors ($60k, 55%), crane and tower operators ($56k, 90%).
+According to the one study, nearly half of the top-earning 25 non-degree jobs in the country are in the construction industry, including construction managers ($95k, only 58% have a degree), first-line supervisors ($66k, 81%), construction and building inspectors ($60k, 55%), crane and tower operators ($56k, 90%).
 The list goes on and on.

-A study from Georgetown University found that, often, a two-year degree or certification program will often yield higher pay than a four-year degree.
+A study from Georgetown University found that often a two-year degree or certification program will often yield higher pay than a four-year degree.
 Certificate holders in engineering can earn between $70,000 and $150,000, which certificate holders in construction range from $40,000 to $50,000.
 Compared to certificate holders in other fields, such as computer science, business management, accounting, healthcare, and education, construction surpasses them all.